資源中心

 If you have any related inquiries, please feel free to contact us.

-What Is a Power Cord
+What Is a Power Cord?

-Why Do Different Countries Use Different Types of Power Cords
+Why Do Different Countries Use Different Types of Power Cords?

 If you’ve ever traveled internationally, you’ve likely noticed that plugs and outlets vary from country to country.